|

 The Effingham steamboat was built for Sam Russell and Cheney in 1879 by Waters of Whitehall.
 It was larger than the Evelyn which was built afterwards.
 It operated by steam generated from 4 foot wood they burned.
 The steamboat made three trips daily up and down the late.
 When James Cheney ( Mary Locke's husband) Russell purchased his shares.
 Mr. Emerson bought the Evelyn and named it after his former sweetheart .
 Both of these steamboats did a great business rafting down logs from the Schroon River to the outlet of the lake.
 Freem Saunders was captain of the Evelyn and George Burnwell , engineer.
 There was another steamer known as the Topsy named for Mrs. Emerson ( her nickname).
 The first boat on the lake was the Libby, it belonged to Mr. Charles K. Benedict.
 Williamettia was another fine pleasure boat owned by the Pickhardts.
 Mr. Bush had a steamer , the Ellen which ran from Millbrook .
 Millbrook became known as Adirondack.

 Carriages were arranged buy the various hotels and boarding houses in the town to meet the guests at the boat dock adjacent to the Bogle Boarding House and transport them to their resort.
 Most reservations were for two weeks or longer.
 Traveling was not easy and once you were at your destination to stayed there until it was time to depart.
 On the East side of Lake was the Watch Rock Hotel.
 It was run by Thomas Wells.
 Later George ceil ran the Hotel.
 To the north and right of the Hotel William Porter of Troy and Judge Cotterel had beautiful homes.
 The Porters had a large beautiful home with a stable for his horses, a fine boathouse and a pleasure boat, considerable land and a farmhouse for his caretaker Harvey Fairfield.
 The Pickhardts were another very wealthy family who often visited the town in the summer months and stayed at the Leland House.
 They loved it there.
 Mr. Pickhardt decided to purchased land in town from Abyah Smith's .
 It was known as Maypines.
 He spent a considerable amount of money building barns, sheds and race track with a fence around it.
 He brought in many horses and had a stock farm pure bred breeding.
 Mr. Nichols ran the stock farm first for Mr. Pickhardts then later Thurman Leland was the manager.
 Mr. Pickhardt employed many people in town.
+He once conceived the idea that the waste from the Tanneries rolled back could be used as a fertilizer for the soil.
+He owned and intended to build a Villa where the Schroon Lake Country Club is on the east side of the Lake across from now Edgewater and owned at that time by a Harris family member.
+It has a nice sandy beach.
+He arranged for barges, 2 of them to draw the refuse from the Tannery there near the Silbert's House to his land.
+In the winter sleds drew it down on the ice.
+The Tannery in the Park burned , the old sawmill west of it was torn down and some of the wood was used for a mill further down the lake.

 The Bogle Boarding House